sfidanza/lamp/README.md

 ### Run locally in production mode

-Here are the commands to start/stop everything (with the containers built locally):
+Here are the commands to start/stop everything using `docker-compose` (with the containers built locally):

     docker-compose -f "docker-compose.yml" up -d --build
     docker-compose -f "docker-compose.yml" down